 Tech Product News, Summer Edition

-Although, if you’re not in town for the expo, we don’t want you to feel too out of the new-tech loop.
-So in this summer edition of Product Beat, we take a quick look at new products of interest to lawyers, as culled from our latest round of vendor announcements:
+In this summer edition of Product Beat, we take a quick look at new products of interest to lawyers, as culled from our latest round of vendor announcements:

 - WordRake is “editing software for the world’s hardest working writers”—lawyers.
 Released this month by WordRake Holdings, LLC, it’s designed to help lawyers write more effectively in less time—and according to the press release, it can edit a 10-page document in under a minute.
 Founded by lawyer and New York Times best-selling author Gary Kinder, WordRake differs from spelling and grammar programs by identifying unnecessary words, for more clear and concise writing.
 “We created WordRake to give every lawyer a personal editor that will edit their writing one sentence at a time or the entire document at once; they can accept or reject each suggestion without affecting their personal writing style or tone,” explains CEO Jim Figel.
 Currently WordRake is an add-on program for PCs running Windows 7, XP, and Vista, using Microsoft Office Word 2007 and 2010-32 bit.
 The company has plans to eventually release a Mac version.
 Annual subscriptions are currently $99 per year, with discounts for multiple-year subscriptions, and a free trial is available.